 - Break down tasks into steps when possible

-- Check how the car fits you/your daughter.
+- Check how the car fits you/your child.
 Make changes if possible (such as adjusting or changing the seat belt, mirrors, seat height or steering wheel height and distance).
 If you are not sure which changes to make, ask a driving instructor or the care team.

 - Slowly complete through each task and driving experience